tlorans/defi-gmx-v2/README.md

 - why borrowing fee = open interest \* cumulative borrowing
 - how LP token price is calculated
 - swap calculation for long -> market and short -> market
+- how is funding fee calculated?
+- what is impact pool?

 ##### TODO